-About the Interim Vice Provost
+About the Senior Associate Provost

 Lindsi spearheaded Visa and Immigration Services’ implementation of an online service module to provide paperless transactions for international students, faculty, and scholars, and to streamline government reporting to ensure university compliance.
 The success of these efforts has led other universities across the state, including NYU and Columbia, to seek Lindsi’s advice and guidance in implementing similar systems of their own.
 Lindsi has also advocated for and kept SBU’s international population informed of the significant changes to immigration regulations over the past several years, ensuring that they understand the process and that their concerns are heard and understood across the University community.